 Opportunities and reporting

-The central part of UNCEM’s guide offers fact sheets presenting some important European, directly managed and territorial cooperation programs: Alcotra, Central Europe, Erasmus+ (with a KA2 focus, Cooperation), LIFE, MED, NEXT and Alpine Space.
-The fact sheets describe in a first part the general and specific objectives of the program, the type of actions that can be financed, the ideal beneficiaries and territories targeted, budget and main features.
+The central part of UNCEM’s guide offers fact sheets presenting some major European, directly managed, territorial cooperation programs-Alcotra, Central Europe, Erasmus+ (with a KA2, Cooperation focus), LIFE, MED, NEXT, and Alpine Space.
+The fact sheets describe in a first part the general and specific objectives of the program, the type of actions that can be financed, the ideal beneficiaries and local organisations targeted, budget and main features.
 In a second part, the fact sheets instead analyze more formal and operational aspects, such as indicative timing of calls for proposals, types of activities and eligible costs, reporting methods, and documents to be produced for reporting purposes.
 These are useful fact sheets to expand on what is presented in some of our fact sheets on the various programs and to make more concrete, with various examples, what is presented in the chapter on Reporting.